 Some authors, moreover, have stressed that different types of sensors could be distributed to different swarm members to create something called heterogeneous group control.
-What this means is that the functions of failing or eliminated drones can easily be taken over by other swarm members so that the operational readiness of the system remains intact.
+That this means is that the functions of failing or eliminated drones can easily be taken over by other swarm members so that the operational readiness of the system remains intact.
 Other researchers have explored the suitability of swarming drones as electronic devices for warfare, that is, as distributed beamforming platforms for jamming enemy radar or as electromagnetic pulse weapons.
 Swarming unmanned aerial systems could also serve as mobile minefields in the air, on the ground, or under water.
-Furthermore, their small size is considered an asset: "With the advancement of radar and sensors in addition to ongoing developments of counter-stealth technology, only systems at the micro, near-silent, and ultra-low energy levels will have any chance of operating undetected."
-With novel types of nano-explosives, moreover, the small payload capacity of swarming drones could nevertheless have highly destructive effects, somewhat like the bats of Project X-Ray but now with one or multiple clearly defined vectors.
+Furthermore, their small size is considered an asset: "With the advancement of radar and sensors in addition to ongoing

-- 84 Scharre, Robotics on the Battlefield, 10. - 85 Ibid., 14 (emphasis original). - 86 See, for instance, Vehlken, 'Gesichter im Sand.' - 87 See 'Military Robots Are Getting Smaller and More Capable.'
+Scharre, Robotics on the Battlefield, 10.

+See, for instance, Vehlken, 'Gesichter im Sand.'

+See 'Military Robots Are Getting Smaller and More Capable.'

-88 See Kocaman, Distributed Beamforming in a Swarm UAV Network; Cevik et al., 'The Small and Silent Force Multiplier'; and Hammes, 'Technologies Converge and Power Diffuses,' 8.
+See Kocaman, Distributed Beamforming in a Swarm UAV Network; Cevik et al., 'The Small and Silent Force Multiplier'; and Hammes, 'Technologies Converge and Power Diffuses,' 8.